How to Make Money As A Travel Photographer

 Everybody who owns a smartphone is a photographer, whether you like it or not.
 You don't need a degree to call yourself a photographer.

-Learn more than just photography to earn a living
+Learn more than just photography to make money

 Steve McCurry shoot fashion now.
 If one of the greatest traveling photographers feels like he has to turn to other fields of photography to keep his business going, it means it's difficult to earn a living as a photographer these days.
 OK, maybe he doesn’t HAVE to but you get the point… And not everyone is lucky enough to shoot for National Geographic and other big ass magazines on a regular basis.
 Let alone a starting travel photographer… You also can't expect to put up a website and sell photos online like hot buns.